Seismic Wavefield Reconstruction based on Compressed Sensing using Data-Driven Reduced-Order Model: Results and Discussion

 Figures~\ref{fig:wavefield_out} and \ref{fig:wavefield_in} show the comparison of the reference and reconstructed wavefields at a certain time.
 The sets of observation sites were the same as in the case of noise-free observation.
 The reconstructed wavefield obtained by the limited number of observation sites captures the general characteristics, such as the propagation direction of waves.
-However, unnatural fluctuations appear in the reconstructed results obtained with the set of the observation sites selected by the DG-vec method and random selection, and the reconstructed wavefield is different from the reference data, unlike the case of the noise-free observation.
-The difference in the results obtained by the observation sites selected by the random selection and the DG-vec method is inconspicuous in the case of the hypocentral region 1, but the difference can be seen clearer in the case of hypocentral region 2.
+However, unnatural fluctuations appear in the reconstructed results obtained with the set of the observation sites selected by the DG-vec method and random selection, and the reconstructed wavefield is different from the reference data, unlike the case of noise-free observation.
+The difference in the results obtained by the observation sites selected by the random selection and the DG-vec method is inconspicuous in the case of the hypocentral region 1.
+Hence, the reconstructed wavefield seems to be non-sensitive to the site selection.
+On the other hand, the difference can be seen clearer in the case of the hypocentral region 2.
 In particular, the concentric structure is not kept in the reconstructed wavefield obtained by the randomly selected observation sites.
 The reconstruction results are much improved when the reconstruction is carried out using all available observation sites.
 In this case, the reconstructed wavefield is close to the reference data, despite the observation signal being highly contaminated by noise.